gregsaun/BearExxa-V2/README.md

 ## Introduction

 This is the repository for the Bear EXtruder and X Axis version 2 (BearExxa V2).
 It improves Prusa MK2.5(S, S+) and MK3(S, S+) print quality, speed, reliability and serviceability.
-It's the successor of the [Bear Extruder and X axis V1](https://github.com/gregsaun/bear_extruder_and_x_axis).
+It's the [BearExxa V1](https://github.com/gregsaun/bear_extruder_and_x_axis) successor.

 ![BearExxa V2 CAD assemnly](extra/images/assembly_01.jpg)